cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpcheckcat.md

 # gpcheckcat

-The `gpcheckcat` utility tests Greenplum Database catalog tables for inconsistencies.
+The `gpcheckcat` utility tests Cloudberry Database catalog tables for inconsistencies.

 The utility is in `$GPHOME/bin/lib`.